 9. Find a conveyancer or property solicitor

-You can either use a conveyancer, who might not be a qualified solicitor but will definitely specialise in property, or a regular solicitor (who you should check has recent experience in property law).
+You can use a conveyancer - who might not be a qualified solicitor but will definitely specialise in property - or a solicitor, who you should check has recent experience in property law.

 Don’t confuse the valuation survey conducted by your mortgage lender with a house survey - they are two different things and you should always have your own survey done independently.